Velvety Chicken Paprika Stew (Creamy, Rich & Smoky) — 1-Pot Comfort

 6. Add liquids and veggies: Gradually whisk in warm chicken stock to avoid lumps.
 Add carrots and bell pepper.
 Bring to a gentle simmer.

 7. Return chicken to pot: Nestle the browned chicken into the stew.
-Cover and cook on low heat for 40 minutes, until the chicken is tender and vegetables soften.
+Cover and cook on low heat for 40 minutes, until chicken is tender and vegetables soften.

 10. Adjust seasoning and serve: Taste and adjust salt and pepper.
 Garnish with freshly chopped parsley before ladling into bowls.